intel-iot-devkit/how-to-code-samples/watering-system/javascript/README.md

 ## What it is

-Using a compatible Intel® IoT Platform, this project lets you create an automatic watering system that:<br>
+Using a compatible Intel-based platform, this project lets you create an automatic watering system that:<br>
 - turns a water pump on or off based on a configurable schedule.<br>
 - detects if the pumping occurs when expected, by using a water flow sensor.<br>
 - can be accessed with your mobile phone via the built-in web interface to set the watering times;<br>